Debut: January 25, 2003

 In early-2010, Dombrowski received his biggest opportunity to date when he was hired by Adam Pearce & Cary Silkin to become the newest ROH commentator on Ring of Honor’s DVD releases & occasional live iPPV events.
 Joe’s voice appeared on nearly every event over the next nine months, working alongside respected names like Dave Prazak, Kevin Kelly, and Jim Cornette.
 Internal restructuring led to ROH choosing to streamline their announce team, and the company & Joe parted ways on good terms that fall.
-Joe has remained a part of the ROH extended family, returning to do occasional work for the company in the years since, most notably “ROH Relentless” in May of 2013 in Richmond, VA, (hosted by Joe & Steve Corino) which ended up airing as an episode of “Road Rage” on ROH TV, on over 50 television stations across the country.
+Joe remained a part of the ROH extended family, returning to do occasional work for the company in the years since, most notably “ROH Relentless” in May of 2013 in Richmond, VA, (hosted by Joe & Steve Corino) which ended up airing as an episode of “Road Rage” on ROH TV on over 50 television stations across the country.
 Joe continued to make occasional appearances on live events until late 2017, when he was brought back regularly as the host of ROH’s weekly “Future of Honor Friday” series on ROHwrestling.com and social media, spotlighting some of the brightest stars-in-the-making.
-Dombrowski continues to hold the play-by-play chair on “Future of Honor” (and occasionally on “Women of Honor Wednesdays” as well) to this day.
+Dombrowski continued to hold the play-by-play chair on “Future of Honor” (and occasionally on “Women of Honor Wednesdays” as well) until 2020.

-In recent years, Joe has begun exploring opportunities as a DVD/MP4/VOD content producer.
+Starting in 2013, Joe has begun exploring opportunities as a DVD/Digital content producer.
 His debut title, “The Montreal Theory” was a perfect way to kick-off the endeavor.
 A five-plus hour documentary/shoot interview/expose, the “Theory” debates the possibility that Bret Hart & Vince McMahon may have secretly been working together to conspire the infamous “Montreal Screwjob” in November of 1997.
 The film featured new interviews with men like Kevin Kelly, Steve Corino, and Raven, as well as archival footage of interviews with Shawn Michaels, Jerry Lawler, Kevin Nash, and many others.
 The DVD became a huge seller, and received coverage from numerous media outlets, and was mentioned by everyone from Bleacher Report, to Bret’s ex-wife, to even WWE.com.
 Joe has followed this up with “Refereeing 101”, a teaching seminar for pro wrestling referees hosted by WWE veteran Jimmy Korderas.
 In 2015, “The Legend of Virgil & His Traveling Merchandise Table”, a satirical expose into the former WWF star’s less than stellar reputation, was released on DVD & Digital and, with the exception of Montreal Theory, has been Joe’s most successful original release by far.
 Other releases, such as “AJ Styles: The Missing Matches”, “Hardcore Legacy”, and the “PRIME Cuts” series continue to do strong numbers as well, and several projects are already being conceived for the months ahead.

 In 2014 & ’15, Joe accomplished several major long-term goals – firstly, debuting as play-by-play announcer for Scott D’Amore’s Border City Wrestling, including calling the historic BCW vs. New Japan Pro Wrestling “East Meets West” super-show alongside color analyst Matt Striker (DVD & Digital of which is available on this website), and BCW Excellence 2014 alongside analyst “The Franchise” Shane Douglas.
 Joe also began working with Jeff Jarrett in Global Force Wrestling in a promotional capacity, as well as a writer for GFW’s website & occasional video packages.
 Lastly, Joe debuted with TNA Impact Wrestling on September 19, 2015 as the official ring announcer for a live event in Belle Vernon, PA.